antogit-sys/Simple-Helper-AUR/README.md

 *Proceed with the Enter key*.

 <img src="img/install_shaur.png" />

-*To invoke SHAUR, type 'shaur' or 'shaur help' or 'shaur --help' or 'shaur -h' or 'shaur help'.*
+> To invoke SHAUR, type 'shaur'
+> or 'shaur help' or ' shaur --help' or 'shaur -h' or shaur help'.

 ```bash
 $ shaur help
 ```

+## 5. Use

+ options: